-When a new job posting pops up in your inbox or feed, it’s hard to not want to jump at the opportunity and apply immediately.
-But what most candidates don’t understand is that it’s not a race to the finish, and being first in line is far less important that putting your best foot forward.
+When a new job posting pops up it’s hard to not jump at the opportunity and apply immediately.
+Most candidates don’t understand is that it’s not a race to be the first in line.
+And it’s far less important than putting your best foot forward in your communication.

-There’s often a balance of both excitement and panic when I talk to a potential client in this scenario, because they’re eager to apply to what seems like a really great opportunity, while at the same time, realizing their resume is not where they’d like it to be.
-All they hear is the clock ticking.
+I often hear both excitement and panic when talking to a potential client in this scenario.
+They’re eager to apply to what seems like a really great opportunity.
+At the same time, they realize their resume is not where they’d like it to be.
+All they hear is the clock ticking and feel the pressure.

-And that is a legitimate concern, because from the moment the job posting goes up (or within about 10 minutes of that), recruiters and hiring managers are already receiving resume submissions to their inbox, and starting to review and build their list of potential interview candidates.
+That is a legitimate concern because from the moment the job posting goes up (or within about 10 minutes of that), recruiters and hiring managers are already receiving resume submissions to their inbox, and starting to review and build their list of potential interview candidates.

-Now this is just a typical scenario – the more niche or high-level the position (i.e. the more difficult to fill), the longer the hiring, review, and application process is likely to take.
-And this can also be affected dramatically by the organization’s sense of priority in filling the position – it might be listed as an immediate need, but “immediate” really means “right after we fill these other 15 roles for which we’ve allocated our budget and manpower first.”
+That is a typical scenario.
+The more niche or high-level the position (i.e., the more difficult to fill), the longer the hiring, review, and application process is likely to take.
+This can also be affected dramatically by the organization’s sense of priority in filling the position.
+It might be listed as an immediate need, but “immediate” really means “right after we fill these other 15 roles for which we’ve first allocated our budget and manpower.”

 Case in point: It’s really hard to know what the hiring timeline, and sense of urgency, will ultimately look like.
 And as a candidate, it can help to have a clearer idea of what your best odds are and how to maximize them.

-Sometimes that takes 2 days, sometimes it takes 6 months.
+Sometimes that takes 2 days, sometimes it takes 6 months to hear back from HR.
 Never apply without a solid resume in the interest of submitting a quick application instead.
-Your chances are far better if you wait a couple days to apply so that you can get your resume in shape, versus being one of the first to apply with a crappy resume.
+Your chances are far better if you wait a couple of days to apply so that you can get your resume in shape, versus being one of the first to apply with a crappy resume.

 2) Your email subject line can make all the difference.

-Recruiters get hundreds of email with the same subject line, either simply the job title – “Graphic Designer Job”, or some variation of that.
-I always opened the ones that stood out a little bit more and made me feel confident that there was something interesting and relevant inside – a sneak peak of who the candidate was:
+Recruiters get hundreds of emails with the same subject line, either simply the job title, “Graphic Designer Job”, or some variation of that.
+I always opened the ones that stood out a little bit more and made me feel confident that there was something interesting and relevant inside.
+It gave me a sneak peek of who the candidate was: